-a) Amplification of hepatotoxicity from individual components;

-b) Amplification of neurotoxicity from individual components;

-c) Risks of adverse reactions in combination are usually less than when used separately.
+- a) Amplification of hepatotoxicity from individual components; - b) Amplification of neurotoxicity from individual components; - c) Risks of adverse reactions in combination are usually less than when used separately.

-13. How it is possible to reduce the neurotoxicity of anti-tuberculosis therapy?
+13. How is it possible to reduce the neurotoxicity of anti-tuberculosis therapy?

-a) Replace isoniazid, ethambutol and pyrazinamide with reserve nonneurotoxic drugs;

-b) Patients should take vitamin B_6 in its pyridoxine form to minimize the risk of peripheral nerve damage;

-c) Risks of adverse reactions in combination are usually less than when used separately.
+- a) Replace isoniazid, ethambutol and pyrazinamide with reserve non-neurotoxic drugs; - b) Patients should take vitamin B_6 in its pyridoxine form to minimize the risk of peripheral nerve damage; - c) Risks of adverse reactions in combination are usually less than when used separately.

-14. How it is possible to reduce the hepatotoxicity of anti-tuberculosis therapy?
+14. How is it possible to reduce the hepatotoxicity of anti-tuberculosis therapy?

-a) Replace rifampicin, isoniazid, ethambutol and pyrazinamide with reserve non-hepatotoxic drugs;

-b) Patients should take hepatoprotectors to minimize the risk of liver damage;

-c) Risks of adverse reactions in combination are usually less than when used separately.
+- a) Replace rifampicin, isoniazid, ethambutol and pyrazinamide with reserve non-hepatotoxic drugs; - b) Patients should take hepatoprotectors to minimize the risk of liver damage; - c) Risks of adverse reactions in combination are usually less than when used separately.